GST Singapore – Goods and Services Tax Guide

 Procedure of GST Registration

-The entire compulsory GST registration process takes 2-3 days, whereas the voluntary process might need up to 10 days.
-Upon successful registration, you will receive an approval letter from IRAS stating the GST registration number, effective date of GST registration, GST filing due dates and other necessary information.
+The compulsory GST registration process takes 2-3 days.
+The voluntary process needs up to 10 days.
+Upon successful registration, IRAS sends an approval letter stating the GST registration number, its effective date, GST filing due dates, etc.

 When to File GST Return?